ritikhandelwal/LLM_Projects/README.md

 {
   "question": "Your question here"
 }

-Technical Details
+## Technical Details

 Text Processing
 Text Extraction: Uses PyMuPDF to extract text from the PDF document.
 Cleaning and Normalization: Lowercases the text and removes punctuation.
 Chunking: Splits the text into chunks of 512 tokens for processing.

-Embedding Generation
+## Embedding Generation
 Model: Uses the paraphrase-MiniLM-L6-v2 model from Sentence Transformers to generate embeddings for text chunks.
 Vector Store: Uses Faiss for efficient similarity searches.

-Question Answering
+## Question Answering
 Model: Uses distilbert-base-uncased-distilled-squad from Huggingface Transformers for question answering.
 Answer Selection: Finds the most relevant text chunks using Faiss, then extracts answers using the DistilBERT model.

-Model Architecture
+## Model Architecture
 Text Extraction and Preprocessing: Extract text from the PDF, clean and normalize it, then split it into chunks.
 Embedding Generation: Generate embeddings for the text chunks using the Sentence Transformer model.
 Indexing with Faiss: Create a Faiss index of the embeddings for efficient similarity searches.
 Question Answering: Use DistilBERT to find answers in the most relevant text chunks.

-Database Choice
+## Database Used
 Vector Database: Faiss is used for managing embeddings and performing similarity searches due to its efficiency in handling high-dimensional data.

-Limitations and Future Improvements
+## Limitations and Future Improvements

 Limitations:
 The chatbot may still provide inaccurate answers to questions not covered by the document.
 Processing very large documents may require optimization for efficiency.

 Future Improvements:
 Integrate more sophisticated models or multiple documents.
 Implement better handling for identifying irrelevant questions.
 Explore hybrid database approaches for more complex data management needs.